LiMe-NanoBioeng/pressure_control/README.md

 # An automated microfluidic controller for a constant flow rate by a PID feedback control.
 ### Hardware in context
 The microfluidic flow control
-A syringe pump controls flow by forwarding the plunger at a constant speed It gives a constant flow rate, and the pressure depends on the flow resistance of the system.
+A syringe pump gives a constant flow rate by forwarding the plunger at a constant speed.
+With a syringe pump, the pressure given to a microfluidic system is dependent on the system's flow resistance.
+Thus, a syringe pump is advantageous when injecting solutions at high pressure (>100 kPa).
-The syringe pump is beneficial when injecting liquid with a defined volume.
+The syringe pump is also beneficial when injecting liquid with a defined volume.
-Such fluid control is beneficial for expensive reagents.
-Limited amount of reagents.
+Thus, it is preferable for expensive reagents and precious samples.

 Pressure-based fluidic system
+pressurized gas is given to a sample tube

+uses a sample tube and pressurize

 Constant pressure